Which AI Image Tool Generates the Most Realistic Images?

 Substack Image Generation

 Many don’t realize that you can generate images directly in Substack.
 While it’s not exactly touted as a leading image generation model, it is incredibly convenient for publishers to use, so I’ve included it in the comparisons.
-Note: Substack generates four images to choose from for each prompt.

 Editing: No editing features.
 New images can be generated through prompt refinement.